glenzli/paperjs-offset/README.md

 ```

 You may still use the old way to extend paperjs module, which is **deprecated** and will be removed in future version.
+<br/><font color="#a84040">**Warning:** The library no longer carries extended definitions for paper.Path & paper.CompoundPath, you may need your own declarations to use extension in typescript.</font>
 ```javascript
 import ExtendPaperJs from 'paperjs-offset'
 // extend paper.Path, paper.CompoundPath with offset, offsetStroke method